 You are invited to a party.
 You feel rubbish, but decide to say yes.
 The thought of socialisation when you feel like absolute dirt, mentally, physically and emotionally, scares you, but you want something to look forward to.
-The diagnosis of an underactive thyroid, and its many, many symptoms has gotten you down.
+The diagnosis of an underactive thyroid or hypothyroidism, and its many, many symptoms has gotten you down.
 Spending some time with friends, relaxing and having a laugh sounds like a good idea, though.
 It’ll take your mind off it for a bit and you’ll feel like you’re taking back some of the control hypothyroidism has stolen from you, by making the decision to go.

 But then the day comes and you feel really unwell.
 You’re gutted.
 Your thyroid has decided to punish you for even thinking that you could go out and enjoy yourself. – OK, maybe not exactly, but you end up having to pull out of the social event because you’re just not up to it.
 You’re absolutely exhausted, you can barely stand and you feel like you have the worst flu ever.
 There’s no way going would be a good idea.

 Your friends may say it to your face, or not, but they think you’re a let-down.
 They think you’re lazy, not making the effort and a cop-out.

 They’re so wrong.
 You feel bad for pulling out.